Takeno/mtg-policy-changes/ipg.md

 Definition

-A player unintentionally fails to sufficiently shuffle his or her deck or portion of his or her deck before presenting it to his or her opponent or fails to present it to his or her opponent for further randomization.
-A deck is not shuffled if the judge believes a player could know the position or distribution of one or more cards in his or her deck.
+A player unintentionally fails to sufficiently shuffle their deck or a portion of their deck before presenting it to their opponent, or fails to present it to their opponent for further randomization.
+A deck is not shuffled if the judge believes a player could know the position or distribution of one or more cards in their deck.

 Examples

-- A. A player forgets to shuffle his library after searching for a card.
+- A. A player forgets to shuffle their library after searching for a card.

-- B. A player searches for a card, then gives the library a single riffle-shuffle before presenting the library to her opponent.
+- B. A player searches for a card, then gives the library a single riffle-shuffle before presenting the library to their opponent.

-- C. A player fails to shuffle the portion of his library revealed during the resolution of a cascade ability.
+- C. A player fails to shuffle the portion of their library revealed during the resolution of a cascade ability.

 Philosophy